Samoa x Greater Good Diaper Project

 Utilizing the circular economy to reduce plastic waste via a compostable diaper system

-Join us on an unforgettable journey to the culturally rich islands of Samoa to experience the pilot of a revolutionary program that will eradicate one of the worst plastic waste offenders in the world, diapers.
+For this journey, we invite you to bring your children on an unforgettable journey of planetary health to experience the pilot of a revolutionary program with the potential to trigger the largest and most cost effective plastic prevention program on the planet, by eradicating one of the worst plastic waste offenders in the world, diapers.
 In a once in a lifetime opportunity, this group will be accompanied by the fearless and effervescent global leader, Sarah, Duchess of York, on a project that is closely aligned with her mission to engage young leaders and improve climate health.
 The tropical islands of Samoa provide a majestic backdrop through which we will immerse ourselves in some of the most beautiful natural settings and vibrant culture, followed by Fiji, where we will dive deep into learnings of oceanic conservation amidst stunning landscapes.

 Part 1 Sustainability immersion in Samoa with Sarah, Duchess of York: A circular economy pilot